zextras/tech-doc/source/carbonio/_management/advancedbackup.rst

    a Singlestore environment.

-   The different servers will be configured and managed separately via the Administration Zimlet, but certain operations like *Live Full Scan* and *Stop All* Operations can be 'broadcast' to all the mailstores via the ``zxsuite`` CLI using the ``--hostname all_servers`` option.
+   The different servers will be configured and managed separately via the Administration Console, but certain operations like *Live Full Scan* and *Stop All* Operations can be 'broadcast' to all the mailstores via the ``zxsuite`` CLI using the ``--hostname all_servers`` option.
 This applies also to |backup| settings.